elixir-crawly/crawly/README.md

  - Start spiders
  - Stop spiders
  - Preview scheduled requests
- - Preview items extracted so far (it's required to add the `Crawly.Pipelines.Experimental.Preview` item pipe to have items preview)
+ - View/Download items extracted
+ - View/Download logs

 ![Crawly Management UI](docs/crawly_ui.gif)

-## Experimental UI
+## Experimental UI [Deprecated]

+Now don't have a possibility to work on experimental UI built with Phoenix and LiveViews, and keeping it here for mainly demo purposes.

 The CrawlyUI project is an add-on that aims to provide an interface for managing and rapidly developing spiders.
 Checkout the code from [GitHub](https://github.com/oltarasenko/crawly_ui)